huccgreen/git-basic-exercises/README.md

-The stuff im told to type in
+The stuff im told to type in.
+Even more changes.